Automattic/wp-calypso/client/components/button/README.md

 #### Icon buttons

 To use an icon button, insert a Gridicon so that it displays to the left of the text (displaying the `external` icon to the right of the text is the exception).
-Wrap the text in a `span` with the `button-text` class.
-You may also create a button without text, but use sparingly because it may reduce clarity.
+Wrap the text in a `span` or some other element for spacing purposes.
+You may also create an icon button without text, but use sparingly because it may reduce clarity.

 ```jsx
 import Gridicon from 'gridicons';